Ladysnake/Cardinal-Components-API/README.md

 You can find the current version of the API in the [releases](https://github.com/OnyxStudios/Cardinal-Components-API/releases) tab of the repository on Github.

 Cardinal Components API is split into several modules.
 To depend on the all-encompassing master jar, use the dependency string
-`io.github.OnyxStudios.Cardinal-Components-API:<VERSION>`.
+`io.github.onyxstudios:Cardinal-Components-API:<VERSION>`.
 That artifact bundles every module, but you often do not need all of them for a project.
 Individual module names can be found [below](#modules).

 Example:
 ```gradle